I talk about my Mom quite often on my blog, how she shared her recipes, taught me life lessons, and the skills to live life to the full.

 5. Love Of Family:

 My father is one of thirteen children.
 By the time he became a father most of his brothers and sisters were living in America and England.
-Even though only three siblings remained in Ireland, as a child I knew I was part of a large family.
+Even though only three siblings remained in Ireland, as a child I knew I was part of a large extended family, with roots in Ireland, and branches extending to England, Canada, and especially America.

 6. Learn From Your Ancestors: